-According to the GSS 2021 PHC the Greater Accra Region has the highest with a total of 11454 PhD holders as at 2021.
+According to the GSS 2021 PHC the Greater Accra Region has the highest with a total of 11454 PhD holders as of 2021.
 Second is Ashanti Region with 5157, the Central region had 3788, while Northern Region also had 1663.

 Reacting to the disaggregation by the GSS, a former Upper East Regional Minister and Professor of Linguistics at the University of Education Winneba (UEW), Professor Ephraim Avea Nsoh has opined that, all things being equal, there should be a direct link between the number of people with Ph.Ds within a defined space and the development in that area.

 He said this when he spoke on A1 Radio’s Day Break Upper East Show.
 Professor Avea Nsoh however admitted that there are some limitations.

 “One of the major gaps in developing countries and for that matter, Ghana, and even worse in the Upper East Region is the absence of data; more broadly speaking, research.
 What it means is that a lot of decisions are made on the whims and caprices of policymakers, chiefs and others.”

 “What it means is that we have a serious gap in terms of development.
 This is because we do not have a lot of research information that will guide us in our decision-making.
 There is nothing that will succeed without it being informed by data; what it is that it is about, what are the causes, and what is likely to be the impact, the result and everything.”

 Even worse, according to Professor Avea Nsoh is the fact that political leaders and technocrats are not necessarily enthused about the use of data.